 In June 2013, the Company's subsidiary in Panama entered into a new two year lease agreement.
-Under the terms of the lease agreement, the Company is required to make payments totalling \$712,834 over the term of the agreement, including \$316,800 representing rental payments and \$396,034 representing a management fee as all management services and operational expenses of the site were turned over to the landowner.
-Payments are due in monthly installments and a prepayment of \$180,000 was made in 2013 under the terms of the agreement.
+Under the terms of the lease agreement, the Company was required to make payments totalling \$712,834 over the term of the agreement, including \$316,800 representing rental payments and \$396,034 representing a management fee as all management services and operational expenses of the site were turned over to the landowner.
+Payments were due in monthly installments and a prepayment of \$180,000 was made in 2013 under the terms of the agreement.
+In July 2014, the Company received notice that the landlord of its farm site had died.
+This resulted in the termination of the lease with no further obligations for either party.
+The Company wrote-off the \$45,000 remaining balance of prepaid rent during the quarter ending September 30, 2014.